tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/clip_by_asset.rst

         return JsonResponse(response_data)

-4. Navigate to `<http://localhost:8000/apps/earth-engine/viewer/>`_ and load a dataset of your choice.
+4. Navigate to `<http://localhost:8000/apps/earth-engine/viewer/>`_ and wait a moment before loading a dataset of your choice.
 Verify that the imagery has been clipped to the United States.
 You'll need to manually pan and zoom to the U.S. to see the imagery.

 5. Use Boundary Asset for Map Extents
 =====================================